kintone-labs/kintone-ios-sdk/docs/docs/reference/model/record/record-field-model.md

 #### getType()

-> get the type of field.
+Get the type of field.

 **Parameter**